Inslee calls Canada pipeline ‘profoundly damaging,’ fears for orcas in surprise deal

 For the orcas, the Salish Sea already has become a hostile place they visit with increasing rarity.
 In a new paper published by the San Juan Island-based Orca Behavior Institute in the journal Pacific Conservation Biology, research documented what longtime Pacific Northwest residents already know: The whales are spending less time here.
 Peak whale-watching season in the Salish Sea for the southern residents used to be April through September.

 Twenty years ago it was typical to see the southern residents frolicking and feeding in the Salish Sea every day in May.
-This year, no whales have been seen locally April 7.
+This year, no whales have been seen locally since April 7.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.